Today was the first day I did independent reading with my high school students.

 I asked if there were questions.
 There were none.

 I moved onto my recommendations.
-I reminded students about their “want to read” lists.
+I reminded students about their “to be read” lists.

 My first book talks are always titles that I think are great for reluctant readers.
 They’re harder to capture.
 So today I talked about Black and White by Paul Volponi.
 I also talk about Tears of a Tiger by Sharon Draper